 What is NFC?

 Yes.
-Multi-point technology allows QC35 wireless headphones II to maintain a connection to two devices at the same time—for example, an iPad and a smartphone.
-So, while you’re watching video on the connected iPad, the headphones will automatically pause the video to answer a call from the connected smartphone.
-When the call is finished, the headphones will switch back to the video on the iPad.
+Multi-point technology allows QC®35 wireless headphones II to maintain a connection to two devices at the same time—for example, an iPad and a smartphone.
+So while you’re watching a video on the connected iPad, the headphones will automatically pause the video to answer a call from the connected smartphone.
+When the call has finished, the headphones will swap back to the video on the iPad.